redoxeon/DankFox/README.md

 FireFox userChrome & Custom Start Page

 My custom new tab page modified from [PixelFox](https://github.com/AnubisZ9/PixelFox) and some userChrome borrowed from [MaterialFox](https://github.com/muckSponge/MaterialFox) to get some nice right-click menus and bookmark dropdowns.
+I designed the colors of the startpage to match the [Dank Neon Firefox theme](https://addons.mozilla.org/en-US/firefox/addon/dank-neon/) I created based on the [Dank Neon editor theme](https://dankneon.com/), so it probably works best with that theme added by default.

 ![Screenshot of homepage](screenshot.png)